 The Alameda Mini Maker Faire was born out of a desire to celebrate and support Alameda’s growing maker community.
 At this family-friendly event, makers, DIY enthusiasts, businesses, artists and crafters will showcase their work.
 Attendees will have the opportunity to experience interactive exhibits, meet other like-minded individuals, and be inspired by the creativity and innovation of the maker community in Alameda and beyond.

-The first annual Alameda Mini Maker Faire will be held on July 8, 2018 at Alameda Point.
+The 2019 Alameda Mini Maker Faire will be held on August 11 at Alameda Point.
 Join us!

 Enter your email address below to receive updates about the Alameda Mini Maker Faire.

 Maker Faire originated in 2006 in the San Francisco Bay Area as a project of the editors of Make: magazine.
 It has since grown into a significant worldwide network of both flagship and independently-produced events.
 Read more on Maker Faire history, the Maker Movement, as well as how to start a Maker Faire or a School Maker Faire where you live.